-For purposes of OAR 137-055-6020 through 137-055-6024, the following definitions apply:
+For purposes of OAR 137-055-6020 through 137-055-6024, the following definitions apply: ¶

-(1) "Assistance" means cash assistance under Temporary Assistance for Needy Families (TANF) program, or foster care maintenance payments provided by the Department of Human Services (DHS), or cost of care provided by the Oregon Youth Authority (OYA).
+(1) "Assistance" means cash assistance under Temporary Assistance for Needy Families (TANF) program, or foster care maintenance payments provided by the Department of Human Services (DHS), or cost of care provided by the Oregon Youth Authority (OYA).¶

-(2) "Current support" means the monthly support amount ordered by a court or administrative process for the benefit of a child or a former spouse.
+(2) "Current support" means the monthly support amount ordered by a court or administrative process for the benefit of a child or a former spouse. $\P$

-(3) "Electronic funds transfer (EFT)" and "Electronic data interchange (EDI)" means the movement of funds and information by nonpaper means, usually through a payment system including, but not limited to, an automated clearing house (ACH), the Federal Reserve's Fedwire system, magnetic tape, direct deposit, or stored value card.

-(4) "Family's conditionally assigned arrears" means past-due support that accrues during non-assistance periods, and was not permanently assigned under pre-October 1997 assignments, that reverts back to the family on either October 1, 2000, if the family terminates assistance prior to October 1, 2000, or on the date the family leaves the assistance program if on or after October 1, 2000.
-Beginning October 1, 2009, for TANF assignments, and beginning June 1, 2018, for foster care and OYA assignments, the family's conditionally assigned arrears are no longer temporarily assigned to the state during assistance periods.
-They remain conditionally assigned to the family.
+(3) "Electronic funds transfer (EFT)" and "Electronic data interchange (EDI)" means the movement of funds and information by nonpaper means, usually through a payment system including, but not limited to, an automated clearing house (ACH), the Federal Reserve's Fedwire system, magnetic tape, direct deposit, or stored value card. ¶ (4) "Family's conditionally assigned arrears" means past-due support that accrues during non-assistance periods, and was not permanently assigned under pre-October 1997 assignments, that reverts back to the family on either October 1, 2000, if the family terminates assistance prior to October 1, 2000, or on the date the family leaves the assistance program if on or after October 1, 2000.
+Beginning October 1, 2009, for TANF assignments, and beginning June 1, 2018, for foster care and OYA assignments, the family's conditionally assigned to the state during assistance periods.
+They remain conditionally assigned to the family. ¶

 (5) "Family's unassigned arrears" means past-due support that accrues after the family's most recent period of assistance, that accrued between periods of assistance and are not conditionally assigned, or that accrued at any time in the case where a family has never received assistance.
-Upon case conversion from the Child Support Enforcement Automated System to the Origin child support automated system, arrears assigned as the result of an advance payment as provided by OAR 137-055-6210 will be transferred to the balance of family's unassigned arrears.
+Upon case conversion from the Child Support Enforcement Automated System to the Origin child support automated system, arrears assigned as the result of an advance payment as provided by OAR 137-055-6210 will be transferred to the balance of family's unassigned arrears. ¶

-(6) "Family's unassigned during assistance arrears" means:
+(6) "Family's unassigned during assistance arrears" means:¶

-(a) Past-due support that accumulates while a family receives assistance and exceeds the total amount of unreimbursed assistance paid to the family; or
+(a) Past-due support that accumulates while a family receives assistance and exceeds the total amount of unreimbursed assistance paid to the family; or¶

 (b) Permanently assigned arrears that were deassigned to be payable to the family because DHS established an overpayment claim for assistance.
-Permanently assigned arrears will be deassigned as follows:
+Permanently assigned arrears will be deassigned as follows: $\P$

-(A) When the overpayment established by DHS is the full amount of assistance for that time period, permanently assigned arrears will be deassigned by the amount that accrued as arrears during the time period of the overpayment; (B) Unless paragraph (6)(b)(C) of this rule applies, when the overpayment established by DHS is less than the full amount of assistance for that time period, permanently assigned arrears will be deassigned by the amount by which the permanently assigned arrears balance exceeds the unreimbursed assistance as adjusted for the overpayment; or (C) When the overpayment established by DHS is less than the full amount of assistance for that time period and the obligee or DHS has provided documentation establishing that some but not all months in the time period were overpaid in full, permanently assigned arrears will be deassigned by the amount, without regard to the unreimbursed assistance balance.
-If the resulting permanently assigned arrears balance exceeds the unreimbursed assistance as adjusted for the overpayment, the permanently assigned arrears will be further deassigned by the amount by which the resulting permanently assigned arrears will be further deassigned by the amount by which the resulting permanently assigned arrears will be further deassigned by the amount by which the resulting permanently assigned arrears will be further deassigned by the amount by which the resulting permanently assigned arrears will be further deassigned by the amount by which the resulting permanently assigned arrears will be further deassigned by the overpayment.
+(A) When the overpayment established by DHS is the full amount of assistance for that time period, permanently assigned arrears will be deassigned by the amount that accrued as arrears during the time period of the overpayment;¶

+(B) Unless paragraph (6)(b)(C) of this rule applies, when the overpayment established by DHS is less than the full amount of assistance for that time period, permanently assigned arrears will be deassigned by the amount by which the permanently assigned arrears balance exceeds the unreimbursed assistance as adjusted for the overpayment; or¶

+(C) When the overpayment established by DHS is less than the full amount of assistance for that time period and the obligee or DHS has provided documentation establishing that some but not all months in the time period were overpaid in full, permanently assigned arrears will be deassigned by the amount that accrued as arrears during any month for which the overpayment established by DHS includes the entire grant amount, without regard to the unreimbursed assistance balance.
+If the resulting permanently assigned arrears balance exceeds the unreimbursed assistance as adjusted for the overpayment, the permanently assigned arrears will be further deassigned by the amount by which the resulting permanently assigned arrears exceeds the unreimbursed assistance as adjusted for the overpayment. ¶